espruino/EspruinoDocs/info/Graphics.md

 }
 ```

 Images / Bitmaps
 ----------------

 With Espruino, you can define an image as a special kind of object.
-For instance this is a 8x8 pixel, 1 bit smiley face:
+For instance this is a `8x8` pixel, 1 bit smiley face
+where any pixel that is `0` is treated as transparent:

 ```
 var img = {